mblayman/mattlayman.com/content/understand-django/2020-04-02-templates-user-interfaces.md

 for an entire site.

 That's the power of Django's template extension system.
+Use `extend` when you need content that is mostly the same.
+Add a `block` section whenever you need to customize an extended page.
+You can extend a page by including multiple types of blocks.
+The example only shows a `main` block, but you might have pages that customize a `sidebar`, `header`, `footer`, or whatever might vary.

 Another powerful tool for reuse is the `include` tag.
 The `include` tag is useful